mightycitizen/foundational-build/src/components/style-guide.md

-# Demo Theme Style Guide
+# Super Sweet Theme Style Guide

 This application is a living style guide, generated from KSS documented styles.